 In general, to prove that a sequence is a MTS, we need to show that addition of the sequence to a cytoplasmic marker protein (such as GFP) redirects localization to the mitochondria.
-For example, the N-terminal region of Su9 targets GFP to the mitochondria (Fig. 5A,B).
+For example, the amino-terminal region of subunit 9 of the FoATPase (Su9) targets GFP to the mitochondria (Figs. 5A and 5B).
 To confirm that the N-terminal region of DJ-1 functions as a MTS, we fused amino acids 1-43 of DJ-1 to GFP and examined its subcellular localization.
 The fusion (DJ43-GFP), however, did not change the cytosolic localization of GFP (Fig. 6G).
-This result is consistent with our previous data showing that fusion of GFP to the C-terminus of DJ-1 mutants (E18A, M26I and L166P) did not promote mitochondrial localization, even though both HAtagged and non-tagged DJ-1 mutants harboring the same mutations localized to mitochondria (Kojima et al., 2016).
-Given its destabilization dependency, we speculated that the nature of the DJ-1 MTS differs from the typical MTS.
-We thus switched to a less stable marker protein, α-synuclein (SNCA), which unlike the stable GFP structure (Ormo et al., 1996), is naturally unstructured and does not form a specific conformation (Theillet et al., 2016).
-Indeed, recombinant GFP had a high Tm value (Tm=79°C) in our thermal shift analysis, while the Tm for recombinant SNCA could not be defined (Fig. 6H).
+This result is consistent with our previous data that showed fusion of GFP to the carboxyl terminus of DJ-1 mutants (E18A, M26I, and L166P) did not promote mitochondrial localization, even though both HA-tagged and non-tagged DJ-1 mutants harboring the same mutations localized to mitochondria (Kojima et al., 2016).
+Given its destabilization-dependency, we speculated that the nature of the DJ-1 MTS differs from the typical MTS.
+We thus switched to a less stable marker protein, α -synuclein (SNCA), which unlike the stable GFP structure (Ormo et al., 1996), is naturally unstructured and does not form a specific conformation (Theillet et al., 2016).
+Indeed, recombinant GFP had a high Tm value (Tm = 79 °C) in our thermal shift analysis, while the Tm for recombinant SNCA could not be defined (Fig. 6H).
 Under steady-state conditions, SNCA is cytosolic but the addition of DJ-1 residues 1-43 promoted mitochondrial import (Fig. 6G, DJ43-SNCA).
-Moreover, fusion with a smaller segment of the DJ-1 N-terminus that was largely limited to region A (residues 1-17) was sufficient for mitochondrial localization of SNCA (Fig. 6G, DJ17-SNCA), whereas the same region had no effect on GFP localization (Fig. 6G, DJ17-GFP).
-As expected, the thermal shift analysis confirmed that DJ17-GFP was tightly folded (Tm=79°C), whereas DJ17-SNCA was unfolded with an undetectable Tm (Fig. 6I).
-Pearson-based quantitative analysis confirmed that region A of DJ-1 has stronger mitochondrialocalization activity than the larger 43-amino-acid sequence (Fig. 6J).
+Moreover, fusion with a smaller segment of the DJ-1 N-terminus that was largely limited to Region A (residues 1-17) was sufficient for mitochondrial localization of SNCA (Fig. 6G, DJ17-SNCA), whereas the same region had no effect on GFP localization (Fig. 6G, DJ17-GFP).
+As expected, the thermal shift analysis confirmed that DJ17-GFP was tightly folded (Tm = 79 °C), whereas DJ17-SNCA was unfolded with an undetectable Tm (Fig. 6I).
+Pearson-based quantitative analysis confirmed that Region A of DJ-1 has stronger mitochondria-localization activity than the larger 43 amino acid sequence (Fig. 6J).
 Mitochondrial localization of DJ17-SNCA was completely inhibited by CCCP treatment (Fig. 6K), indicating that the DJ-1 N-terminus does not attach SNCA to the surface of mitochondria, but rather transports the protein into the mitochondrial matrix.
-Taken together, these results demonstrate a functional role for region A as a conformation-dependent MTS.
+Taken together, these results demonstrate a functional role for Region A as a conformation-dependent MTS.